Learn about mechanisms behind stress or anxiety causing acid reflux.

 I myself once developed what could only be acid reflux making its way into my throat and causing a cough every few minutes.

-I also developed a mild burning in my solar plexus region, plus dull aching in my chest, that coincided perfectly with the onset of a urine and feces stench that began invading my home through the ventilation and pipes—from the hoarder neighbor next door who was literally living in his wastes and accumulated garbage.
+I also developed a mild burning in my upper abdomen, plus dull aching in my chest, that coincided perfectly with the onset of a urine and feces stench that began invading my home through the ventilation and pipes — from the hoarder neighbor next door who was literally living in his wastes and accumulated garbage.

 I was on the phone for hours on end with every conceivable authority in an attempt to get the neighbor evicted.
 If this isn’t extreme anxiety and stress, I don’t know what is.